Venezuela Wedding Traditions Cultural Wedding Guide 2025

 Religious Ceremony (Ceremonia Religiosa): The Cultural Celebration

-Venezuelan religious ceremony is the grand church wedding that follows the civil ceremony, attracting 150-300 guests and featuring elaborate decorations, traditional Catholic rituals, and a reception costing $5,000-$20,000 USD.
-Given that 88% of Venezuelans identify as Catholic, these ceremonies hold deep cultural significance.
+Venezuelan religious ceremony is the grand church wedding that follows the civil ceremony, attracting 150-300 guests and featuring elaborate decorations and traditional Catholic rituals.
+Given that most Venezuelans identify as Catholic, these ceremonies hold deep cultural significance, representing an important aspect of the country’s intangible cultural heritage.

 Religious ceremony elements: